ascorbic/unpic-img/packages/svelte/README.md

 - Just an `<img>` tag!
 No extra elements, no runtime JavaScript.
 Easy to style.
 - Automatically generates correct srcset and sizes attributes for responsive images
 - Handles responsive resizing of images, preserving aspect ratio
-- Uses native lazy loading and aync decoding for offscreen images
+- Uses native lazy loading and async decoding for offscreen images
 - Handles different image layouts: fixed, constrained and full width
 - Uses eager loading and high priority fetching for important images
 - Delivers modern image formats, including WebP and AVIF if supported by your browser